MileHacker Logo

 World War II Legacy

-Kanchanaburi is a place in history due to its pivotal role during World War II.
-It became a focal point for the construction of the Burma Railway, a project infamously known as the "Death Railway."
+Kanchanaburi is a place in history on account of its pivotal role during World War II.
+It became a focal point for the erection of the Burma Railway, a project infamously known as the "Death Railway."
 This railway was an ambitious and tragic undertaking by the Imperial Japanese Army.
 Their goal was to connect Thailand with Burma (Myanmar) to support their war efforts.

 Human Cost of the Railway